inverno-io/inverno-mods/inverno-security-jose/README.md

 String jweCompact = jwe.toCompact();
 ```

-A `JsonJWE` is obtained from a `JsonJWEBuilder` or a `JsonJWEReader`, the `JsonJWE` interface exposes protected and unprotected headers, the inialization vector, the additional authentication data, the cipher text, the authentication tag and the list of recipients.
+A `JsonJWE` is obtained from a `JsonJWEBuilder` or a `JsonJWEReader`, the `JsonJWE` interface exposes protected and unprotected headers, the initialization vector, the additional authentication data, the cipher text, the authentication tag and the list of recipients.
 It can be serialized using the JSON notation as follows:

 ```java
 JsonJWE<?, ?> jsonJWE = ...